It Won't Happen to Your Mother

 “He’s OK.
 But he hit a utility pole.
 He was driving a rental car and there was some damage.”

 It wasn’t making sense.
 But I’m trying to figure how to retrieve Chris’ number from my cell phone without disconnecting my mother.
-Circle around trying to figure out, with a line out to: See?
-Told you I didn’t get the brains.
+(See?
+Told you I didn’t get the brains.)
 And I’m trying to message Chris on Facebook.